daisy/pipeline-assembly/src/main/resources/README.txt

                              Authoring and Interchange) into HTML.
    * zedai-to-pef            Transforms a ZedAI (DAISY 4 XML) document into a PEF.
- - a set of sample documents to test the provided conversions, in the "samples" directory

 3. Release Notes
 ------------------------------------------------------------------------------